wevm/abitype/docs/pages/guide/walkthrough.md

----
-description: "Let's use ABIType to create a type-safe function that calls \"read\" contract methods.
-We'll infer function names, argument types, and return types from a user-provided ABI, and make sure it works for function overloads."
-title: 'Walkthrough'
----

 # Walkthrough

 Let's use ABIType to create a type-safe function that calls "read" contract methods.
 We'll infer function names, argument types, and return types from a user-provided ABI, and make sure it works for function overloads.